-When we first heard the news of the Coronavirus (COVID-19) back in December 2019, no one could have predicted the catastrophic effects it would have.
-In a matter of months, civilization has been brought to its knees, society has been shaken to its core, and the enduring legacy of this epidemic has already been felt.
-Countries have gone into lockdown, borders have been closed, families have lost loved ones, human contact has all but ceased, and shops once filled with people are deserted as an eerily calm has fallen upon the streets that were once full of laughter and commotion.
+When we first heard the news of the Coronavirus (COVID-19) outbreak back in December 2019, no one could have predicted the catastrophic effects it would have.
+In a matter of months, civilisation has been brought to its knees, society has been shaken to its core, and the enduring legacy of this epidemic can already be felt.
+Countries have gone into lockdown, borders have been closed, families have lost loved ones, human contact has all but ceased, and shops once filled with people are deserted as an eery calm has fallen upon the streets that were once full of laughter and commotion.

-In what feels like times gone by a casual touch, a loving hug, and a polite conversation with a stranger…seems like a dream of a reality we once knew existed and took for granted.
+In what feels like times gone by a casual touch, a loving hug, and a polite conversation with a stranger, seems like a dream of a reality we once knew existed and had taken for granted.
 Social distancing has constrained us to our homes, physical contact is all but avoided, and we have had to retreat from the most primitive of needs that make us human, human contact.

 The scale of the crisis is just in its infancy, and what the future holds for us all is uncertain.
-What is for certain is the acknowledgement and thanks we all have towards the NHS and its staff for reassuring us during this time of great worry and angst.
+What is for certain is the acknowledgement and thanks we all have towards the NHS and its staff.
 This crisis has shown us who the true heroes in society are.
 Not the Kim Kardashians of the world, not the rich and famous, but the doctors and nurses and everyone who is risking their lives to save ours.

 As we leave our old way of life for the moment and reconsider who we are, and what we value, a revived humanity is hopefully upon us.
 The future may look bleak for the moment, and there are many things we are uncertain about, but one thing we know for sure is that it is unlikely, that life as we know it now, will ever be the same again.